 Christina Fleming has become an enthusiastic cheerleader for the WCC Administration.
 She has facilitated the creation of a structural deficit at one of the best-funded community colleges in Michigan.
 Fleming is clearly unprepared to guard the taxpayers’ substantial investment in Washtenaw Community College.
 She is unwilling to demand accountability from non-resident College administrators who do little more than dissipate our investment in career and technical education.
 Since her election to the Board, it is clear that Fleming has done more damage than good.
 Voters should send Christina Fleming home on November 3, 2020.

-As of 10/18/2020, Christina Fleming has not completed the brief questionnaire at Vote411, but you can view the other candidates’ responses here.
+Christina Fleming did not complete the brief questionnaire at Vote411, but you can view the other candidates’ responses here.

 Photo Credit: Karen Cox , via Flickr